Raising a child with a set of properly aligned teeth is satisfying to every parent.

 It’s difficult to tell whether your child will grow straight or crooked teeth as a parent.

-Most genetic cases can be detected early through a medical examination from a qualified dentist like this Dentist in Los Angeles.
+Most genetic cases can be detected early through a medical examination from a qualified dentist.

-It’s vital, therefore, to take your baby for dental checkups as soon as they start developing primary teeth.
+Therefore, it’s vital to take your baby for dental checkups when they start developing primary teeth.

 A qualified dentist will help identify any signs of crowding, overbites, and jaw problems.